Kicking it Olde Sküül! Burgerlib on Github Follow Olde Sküül on Twitter Burgerbecky on LinkedIn Burgerbecky on LinkedIn

 Singleton class for global memory allocation.

-To implement a workable copy of malloc(), free() etc., a method was needed to contain the instance pointer of the Burgerlib memory manager and retain the ability to change the implementation at will.
-This was needed since Burgerlib Memory Managers are all class based so a "this" pointer is needed in all calls whereas the ANSI calling convention assumes a global implementation.
+To implement a global, redirectable version of malloc(), free(), or realloc() for Burgerlib, a method was needed to contain the instance pointer of a memory manager for the global use of Burger and retain the ability to change the implementation at will.
+This was needed since Burgerlib Memory Managers are all class based so a this pointer is needed in all calls whereas the ANSI calling convention assumes a global implementation.

 Note